cvaad-workshop/iccv23-challenge/README.md

 While previous research on floor plan generation has mainly focused on the scale of individual apartments, our challenge sets the stage for floor plan generation at a larger scale: the scale of the apartment complex.

+### Evaluation

+Evaluation will be done by the (mean) Intersection-over-Union between the predicted full floor plan and the ground truth.

 ## About the dataset
 The dataset (train split) contains **4167 floor plans** of single- as well as multi-unit building complexes, hence extending the building scale w.r.t. of other well know floor plan datasets like [RPLAN](http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html).